-Sacramento State is required by federal law to reasonably measure a students Satisfactory Academic Progress (SAP) in determining eligibility for financial aid.
+Federal law requires Sacramento State to reasonably measure a students Satisfactory Academic Progress (SAP) in determining eligibility for financial aid.
 The SAP policy governs eligibility for all Federal and State aid programs.
 When accepting financial aid, the student acknowledges their obligation to maintain SAP according to the standards established by Sacramento State.

 Students who do not meet SAP are disqualified from receiving financial aid, unless they are eligible to file an appeal and the appeal is approved.
-If the appeal is approved, SAP is then reviewed on a term basis for probation students who were conditionally.
-SAP is reviewed annually after Spring grades post for all other students.
+If the appeal is approved, the student is placed on probation and will be reviewed on a semester basis.
+SAP is reviewed annually after Spring grades post for continuing students.

 SAP is measured in three areas and all three standards must be met